swisspost/design-system/README.md

 ## License

 Software contained in this repository is published by the Swiss Post Ltd. under the [Apache 2.0 License](./LICENSE).

+© 2022 Swiss Post, Ltd.